Obscure seventies singer-songwriter and sometime novelist

 Listen

-New album, Airport Sparrows.
+New album, Modern Flora.

 Praise for Airport Sparrows:

 “Long one of the Twin Cities’ most sophisticated songwriters even going back to his lo-fi ’90s cassettes, the Minneapolis pop/rocker has a lot of sophisticated tools and talent behind him for ‘Airport Sparrows,’ the debut album by his ambitious and elegant new jazz-infused band.
-Jazz and classical MVPs including sax/clarinet player Chris Thomson, cellist Michelle Kinney and guitar ace Zacc Harris richly fleshed out Hicks’ novella-like tunes over a velvety sonic backdrop that variously recalls Steely Dan, Lambchop and late-era Joe Henry.” —Minneapolis Star Tribune
+Jazz and classical MVPs including sax/clarinet player Chris Thomson, cellist Michelle Kinney and guitar ace Zacc Harris richly fleshed out Hicks’ novella-like tunes over a velvety sonic backdrop that variously recalls Steely Dan, Lambchop and late-era Joe Henry.” —The Minneapolis Star Tribune

 “The album is so warm and blissful, it aches.
 It’s a conflation of all your favorite autumn experiences – the dense orange heat of a midnight bonfire; plodding through a grassy field; holding hands in the heat.
 Bliss.” –Youa Vang, Mpls.
 St Paul